 1 1/2 cups chicken broth

-1 tablespoon chili sesame oil (optional)
+1 tablespoon chili sesame oil or chili crisp (optional)

 3 tablespoons cornstarch dissolved in 6 tablespoons water (or leftover chicken broth)